 From my experience, it also seems that most tree climbing instruction for beginners usually doesn’t cover the entire scope of equipment options, since one should probably advance in skill with appropriate training to an extent beyond the basics, before moving onto the to more contemporary climbing styles and more sophisticated gear alternatives.

 When trying out my newly purchased gear, what I thought would work in my case didn’t, so some adjustments were needed.
 Acclimating oneself to one’s rope, friction cords, climbing harness, mechanical devices, etc., takes a bit of practice and only through hand’s on practice, does one find the so called sweet spot where everything meshes together and works as expected.
+I recommend learning from an experienced climber who can help you move through the process and dial into an effective climbing system.

 Even something as seemingly simple as attaching a friction cord to an ascending device with a friction knot, depends on the quality of the knot itself, the rope it’s being tied to, plus the amount of tension to be secured and the ability for the knot to consistently perform as expected under varying conditions.
 Variables such as the weather, the weight of the climber and other factors do occur dynamically, as if to teach one to be extra mindful of the life-bearing function being served and to take every necessary precaution to ensure one’s own personal safety.